Ranking in Google’s results is easier said than done.

 Creating your account is simple.
 Just go to the Google My Business page.

-And then click on the “Start Now” button.
+Then click on the “Start Now” button.

-After that, enter your business name and click “Next.”
+Enter your business name and click “Next.”

-You’ll then need to enter your business address information and your zip code.
+Enter your business address information and your zip code.
 Then click “Next.”

 Eventually, you’ll have to enter more specific business information about what you do, the kind of products you sell, and your target audience.